-Multi-jurisdictional comprehensive plans may be expected to be completed in 2008 in Ozaukee, Washington, and Waukesha Counties, and in 2009 in Kenosha, Racine, and Walworth Counties.
+Multi-jurisdictional comprehensive plans may be expected to be completed in 2009 in Kenosha, Racine, Walworth, Washington, and Waukesha Counties.
+Local components of the multi-jurisdictional comprehensive plan of Ozaukee County will also be completed.

-The provision of land use and natural resource base data and the provision of technical assistance on land use and natural resource planning matters to public agencies and private interests will continue throughout 2008, as will the review of locally prepared land use and public facility plans and boundary agreements.
+The provision of land use and natural resource base data and the provision of technical assistance on land use and natural resource planning matters to public agencies and private interests will continue throughout 2009, as will the review of locally prepared land use and public facility plans and boundary agreements.